Customizing stuartsierra/component

 what is a component?

-For the purposes of this framework, a component is a collection of functions or procedures which share some runtime state.
+Extracted from the component/READMEFor the purposes of this framework, a component is a collection of functions or procedures which share some runtime state.

 But, I really think that we can improve the clarity of this definition with my following one: